-3. ROLE CLARITY
+3. Role clarity

-- 3.1 It is the auditor's responsibility to determine the scope of the audit.
+- 3.1.
+It is the auditor's responsibility to determine the scope of the audit.
 You should discuss and agree your duties, and the manner in which they should be carried out, with the auditor.
-At this stage, it is also normal practice for you to input to the audit planning process in which consideration will be given to: - the scope of the work, budget and materiality; - the key risks relevant to the actuarial scope of work; - the terms of engagement between you and the auditor, if relevant; - independence; - communication and reporting protocols both with the audit team and with the insurer; - highlighting and discussing key judgemental areas; - what form the auditor's review of the work, and your conclusions, will take - 3.2 Although it is the auditor's responsibility to determine the scope of the audit, if the scope is narrower than one you expected, you should advise the auditor of the implications.
-It is also important to set out any limitations in scope in your conclusions. - 3.3 When providing advice to the auditor, you should: - ensure that it is clear when you are acting in a formal capacity; - in respect of the items within scope, advise the auditor on the methods and assumptions used by the Firm and, in particular, on whether they comply with the relevant regulatory requirements (which includes the requirements in respect of generally accepted actuarial practice); and - establish with the auditor the approach that the auditor will be taking to auditing items that are important inputs to the actuarial valuation such as assets, policy data, results of experience investigations and expense analysis.
+At this stage, it is also normal practice for you to input to the audit planning process in which consideration will be given to: - the scope of the work, budget and materiality; - the key risks relevant to the actuarial scope of work; - the terms of engagement between you and the auditor, if relevant; - independence; - communication and reporting protocols both with the audit team and with the insurer; - highlighting and discussing key judgemental areas; - · what form the auditor's review of the work, and your conclusions, will take - 3.2.
+Although it is the auditor's responsibility to determine the scope of the audit, if the scope is narrower than one you expected, you should advise the auditor of the implications.
+It is also important to set out any limitations in scope in your conclusions. - 3.3.
+In respect of the items within scope, you will be expected to advise the auditor on the methods and assumptions used by the firm and, in particular, on whether they comply with the relevant regulatory requirements (which includes the requirements in respect of generally accepted actuarial practice) - 3.4.
+It is therefore important during the planning process to establish the approach the auditor will be taking to auditing items that are important inputs to the actuarial valuation such as assets, policy data, results of experience investigations and expense analysis. - 3.5.
+Attention should also be paid to ensuring the valuation model is working robustly and any changes to it have been carried out in a controlled manner with review and sign-off.